The Cactus and His Secret: Teaching Children Healthy Self-Talk

 Designing a Product Ecosystem that Extends Beyond the Screen

 What I love about design is that the end result can be quite surprising given the initial prompt.
 For this project my teammate and I began with the serious inquiry of how to help healthy relationships and in the end wrote a story about a cactus.

 Prompt: create a product ecosystem that extends beyond the screen.

 Teammate: Tessa Samuelson

 When choosing a topic to explore for our project, Tessa and I went with what we are both continuously curious about: human relationships.
-As good design is meant to help bridge the gap between the present and a more ideal future, we plunged into our research with the idea that we wanted our ecosystem to aid in the creation of healthier relationships.
+As good design is meant to help bridge the gap between the present and a more ideal future, we began research with the idea that we wanted our ecosystem to aid in the creation of healthier relationships.

 We started with our territory map, brainstorming our stakeholders so we could plan who to interview.
 Our territory map covered a broad scope.